aojah1/agentic-ai-landing-zone/client/ai_ops/README.md

 Create a custom tool to run untrusted Python in a sandbox-like context.

     python3.13 -m src.tools.python_scratchpad

-#### F) Test all of the MCP Server before building Agent Orchestration

-Run the below in a Terminal, which will open a browser to that can be used to test the MCP Servers been used

-		npx @modelcontextprotocol/inspector

 ## Step 4) Agent Memory